How to Block or Hide Neighbor’s Wi-Fi Network from Appearing on Windows 11 or 10?

 netsh wlan delete filter permission=block ssid="WIFI NAME" networktype=infrastructure

-Once you execute the above command, the network name will remove from the filter block list, and it will again show up in the WiFi list.
+Once you execute the above command, the network name will be removed from the filter block list, and it will again show up in the WiFi list.

 How to Whitelist a Wi-Fi Network?

-You can block individual WiFi network names one by one; as shown in the first method, it will again appear in the WiFi list if your neighbor renames the network name.
+You can block individual WiFi network names one by one, as shown in the first method, but it will again appear in the WiFi list if your neighbor renames the network name.
 Hence, it is better to add one or more WiFi networks to the allowed list and then block all other network names.
-By doing this, you can ensure that no other network name will show up on the WiFi list and you can only connect to your network.
+By doing this, you can ensure that no other network name will show up on the WiFi list, and you can only connect to your network.

 However, this method is embarrassing for those who use a portable device like a laptop.
 If you whitelist only the home network and take the laptop outside, you will not see the available Wi-Fi hotspots without changing this setting.